You are hereBoard of Directors

 - Jim Kiser, Independent Journalist and Southern Arizona Leadership Council

 - Stuart Marsh, Director and Professor of the School of Natural Resources and the Environment, Professor and Chair of the Arid Lands Resource Sciences Interdisciplinary Ph.D.
-Program, Professor in the School of Geography and Development – University of Arizona.
+Program, Professor in the School of Geography and Development – The University of Arizona

-- Claire Zucker, Program Director, Water Resources Research Center - University of Arizona
+- Claire Zucker, Program Director for the Water Sustainability Program - The University of Arizona

 Federal Liaisons to the Board